Wonderful integrates with:

 ● Insufficient funds

-If no errors are found, the batch payment processor executes the payments and transfers the funds to recipients.
+If no errors are detected, the processor proceeds to execute the payments, transferring the funds to the respective recipients.

 Step 4: Reconciliation and reporting